-Local employers and universities all agree that developing a wide range of technical skills at Level 3, rather than specialising at too early a stage in a career, helps create future engineers who are far more valuable to local companies, many of which are working in the advanced technologies sector where "multi skilling" is a vital skillset to have.
+Local employers and universities all agree that developing a wide range of technical skills at Level 3, rather than specialising at too early a stage in your career, helps create future engineers who are far more valuable to local companies, many of which are working in the advanced technologies sector where "multi skilling" is vital.

 Progression to the Foundation Degree is assured upon successful completion of this course.

 You will need to have at least four GCSE (or equivalent) qualifications including Maths and English.

 Assessment will be via assignments and formal examinations.

 We will provide all specialist equipment and PPE to help you complete the course.